solids4foam/solids4foam/tutorials/solids/multiMaterial/layeredPipe/README.md

 ## Expected Results

-* Comparison between numerical and analytical solutions is performed in terms of circumferential and radial stresses in the radial direction through the cylinder, for which analytical solutions are as follows [[1]](file:///home/ibatistic/Downloads/Tukovic_Ivankovic_Karac_OFF%20done.pdf):
+* Comparison between numerical and analytical solutions is performed in terms of circumferential and radial stresses in the radial direction through the cylinder, for which the analytical solutions are as follows [[1]](file:///home/ibatistic/Downloads/Tukovic_Ivankovic_Karac_OFF%20done.pdf):

 $$
 \sigma_r = \frac{r_1^2p_i-r_2^2p_{12}+(p_{12}-p_i)\left(\dfrac{r_1r_2}{r}\right)^2}{r_2^2-r_1^2} \qquad \text{for } r_1 \leq r < r_2,